Volunteers and Student Interns

 - Special Events & Fundraising – many volunteers help the hospital with raising funds and planning and delivering successful events.

 - Patient Advisors – a committee of community members to provide insight, opinions, and ideas to help strengthen the hospital’s ability to provide unbelievable experiences every day.
+Click here to download an application, or feel free to contact the Volunteer office at (207) 351-2224 for more information.

 York Hospital provides hands-on experiences for students who are enrolled in a school program and are looking to fulfill an internship requirement of their program.
 Student can secure their own York Hospital preceptor with help from their school advisor or work with the Volunteer and Student Experiences office to secure a placement.
 To begin the process, all students fill out a Student Application and Student Confidentiality Agreement and submit it to Volunteer and Student Experiences.